 WHAT TO EXPECT

-- Questions and quizzes: There will be several short reading activities that will give you guided practice in observing important features of Shakespeare’s texts; this module also has a number of quizzes and comprehension checks that will help you to make sure you understand core concepts and ask you to think about significant aspects of the play.
-It is important for you to remember that these quizzes are not graded and that you can check your answers as many times as you like.
+- Questions and quizzes: There will be several short reading activities that will give you guided practice in observing important features of Shakespeare’s texts; this module also has a number of quizzes and comprehension checks that will help make sure you understand core concepts and ask you to think about significant aspects of the play.
+It is important to remember that these quizzes are not graded and you can check your answers as many times as you like.
 Instead of just trying to figure out the right answer, think about all of the options and consider what each question might reveal about our readings.
-We encourage you to check multiple answers to see the feedback that each provides.
+We encourage you to check multiple answers to see the feedback each provides.

 Because this module is self-guided and self-assessed, it will be up to you to set personal goals and work on accomplishing them.
-This is not a course that focuses on lectures and tests; instead, you will complete activities that will help you to think through our key concepts—with some instruction through video and readings to get you started.
-We also will share interviews and rehearsal & performance footage from The Merchant in Venice, which was performed in the Venetian Ghetto in the summer of 2016, as well as performance footage from several other stagings, so you will have a chance to see the play in action and hear from people with experience in staging Shakespeare.
+This is not a course that focuses on lectures and tests; instead, you will complete activities that will help you to think through our key concepts—with some instruction through videos and readings to get you started.
+We will also share interviews and rehearsal and performance footage from The Merchant in Venice, which was performed in the Venetian Ghetto in the summer of 2016, as well as performance footage from several other stagings, so you will have a chance to see the play in action and hear from people with experience in staging Shakespeare.

 You are free to use any version of The Merchant of Venice you like for this module.
 There are several free versions online, including the Folger Digital Texts edition that is included on the course site for you to read and annotate online.
 You can access and download other formats of the Folger edition at their site.
 You may also choose to read the version published by the Internet Shakespeare Editions project, or even read the First Folio online with page images and a transcription made available through the Bodleian Library.

-One thing that all of these editions have in common is that they do not contain any explanatory notes, which can often be very helpful.
+One thing all of these editions have in common is that they do not contain any explanatory notes, which can often be very helpful.
 If you would prefer to read an annotated version, there are several excellent scholarly editions of The Merchant of Venice—many of which are available as relatively inexpensive paperbacks.
 You might also consider using WorldCat to help you find a copy in your local library.
-In addition to the Folger edition that we have added as a course textbook, we will sometimes make reference to the Norton Critical Edition, which includes scholarly essays and historical sources as well as explanatory annotations.
+In addition to the Folger edition we have added as a course textbook, we will sometimes make reference to the Norton Critical Edition, which includes scholarly essays and historical sources as well as explanatory annotations.
 However, no matter which edition you choose to read, you can use the play's act, scene, and line numbers to navigate.